Century III Mall: Decline

+Post closure

 Further information in the bankruptcy dockets revealed a timeline with various dates.
 The demolition of the mall was set to begin as early as March 2020 and last 6–12 months.
 Site remediation, which would include removing existing foundations as well as performing major excavation and bringing in massive amounts of fill to level the entirety of the mall site, would follow shortly after and take 18 months to complete.
 The first buildings would've been built in May 2022.

-On August 7, 2019, according to information obtained from Inforuptcy, a "motion to reject lease or executory contract of JCPenney Properties, Inc." was filed out by Debtor Century III Mall PA LLC, which is part of Moonbeam.
+On August 7, 2019, a "motion to reject lease or executory contract of JCPenney Properties, Inc." was filed out by Debtor Century III Mall PA LLC, which is part of Moonbeam.
 By August 31, Moonbeam's website said that the mall was sold.

 In August 2020, JCPenney announced that it would close over 150 stores, including the Century III Mall location.
-It closed on October 26.
+It closed on October 26, the last tenant of the mall.

-On April 2, 2021, documentary channel Bright Sun Films uploaded a video discussing the history of the abandoned Century III Mall, shining a light on the mall to a new audience and its history.

-On September 14, 2021, urban exploration influencer Steve Ronin shared a video on Facebook showing Century III Mall in a state of disrepair.
-In the video, debris and puddles of water can be seen on the floor of the mall.
+In March 2023, home improvement chain Menards reportedly declined on its offer to purchase Century III Mall.

-As of early 2023, the water has been shut off in the section of the mall where it was previously kept running in preparation for the demolition that is said to occur in the summer.
+As of early 2023, the water has been shut off in the section of the mall where it was previously kept running.

+On April 11, 2023, a fire broke out in the mall on the third floor above the food court area at 6:15 am, the fire was later extinguished around 9:40 am.
+The cause of the fire was determined to be arson.
+Power to the mall was also shut off.
+In the week following the fire, all entrances and exits to the mall were barricaded, including the parking lot.

+On June 3, 2023, a teenage boy fell through an opened roof hatch at the mall's former Macy's department store.
+The teenager was promptly taken to UPMC Children's Hospital of Pittsburgh in critical condition.

+A hearing was held on June 14, 2023, to condemn the mall following numerous complaints from city officials.
+Moonbeam Capital CEO Shawl Pryor attended the hearing, receiving criticism for the property's decline since 2019.
+Pryor alleges that the company ceased funding towards maintenance in 2022 as the graffiti and damage was too expensive to clean.

+On July 18, 2023, West Mifflin Borough Council voted 6-0 to condemn the abandoned Century III Mall.

+On January 30, 2024, Allegheny County District Attorney Stephen A. Zappala Jr. filed criminal nuisance charges against the owners of the abandoned mall, calling it a "monument to blight."
+The Allegheny County Court of Common Pleas plans to seize the nearly 90-acre site and demolish the dilapidated structure within 60 to 90 days.